martapanic/wsa-prada-reddit-analysis/README.md

 Posts and replies are combined into a single corpus and standardised.
 Sentiment, emotion and NER are run on the **English sub‑corpus only**, because the lexicons and models used (VADER, AFINN, NRCLex, SpaCy `en_core_web_sm`) are English‑only and would silently score other languages as neutral.

-Preprocessing produces lower‑cased text without URLs, mentions or punctuation, NLTK‑tokenised, with NLTK English stopwords plus a project‑specific list of collection keywords removed, and lemmatised with WordNet.
+Preprocessing produces lower-cased text without URLs, mentions or punctuation.
+Tokens are obtained from the cleaned text, English stopwords and project-specific collection keywords are removed, and words are lemmatised with WordNet.

 **Sentiment** uses VADER (`compound` score, ±0.05 thresholds for the discrete label) cross‑checked with AFINN. **Emotion** uses the eight basic emotions of NRCLex (Plutchik wheel). **NER** uses SpaCy `en_core_web_sm` on the *original* text (not the cleaned version, because aggressive cleaning destroys the case and punctuation cues SpaCy needs) and keeps the labels `PERSON`, `ORG`, `GPE`, `LOC`, `WORK_OF_ART`, `EVENT`, `DATE`.